Budtender: Customer service

 Since budtenders work one-on-one with customers, it is essential that they provide a welcoming environment for them.
 A budtender's job is to provide and share their knowledge of cannabis with a customer, have the ability to teach those who have never tried cannabis before and to provide insight to new trends or strains.
 Budtenders also sometimes share stories in order to market to a customer and also to create a friendlier environment.
 These stories are meant to provide apprehension of what a customer might feel or do when they use a certain type of cannabis.
 However, budtenders are not recommended to push their products by telling fake stories and experiences in order to get a customer to buy something; this is considered bad customer service within the industry.
-Also, budtenders are commended when they have good hygiene when addressing or working with customers.
-Having clean hands and tidy attire are critical when a budtender works with a customer.
-Budtenders are also recommended to use tongs or gloves when pulling out a sample from a jar instead of reaching in with their bare hands in states where this is allowed, as not all states allow for open containers of cannabis on the premises of dispensaries.
 Finally, budtenders are also highly recommended to express a sense of passion for their product in order to spark interest from a customer.

-Income

-Because the distribution and use of marijuana is illegal on a federal level, budtending salaries vary per state.
-However as of 2022, the general hourly income for a budtender is $15 - $22, depending on level of experience.

-One of the perks of being a budtender is that many dispensaries give discounts of their product to their employees.
-Budtenders will often get tips from their customers, and sometimes a yearly salary (with tips) can be from $28,000-$42,000.